Share

 ---------------

-Resonance illuminates the Seven Marbles (seven terrestrial worlds), and a solitary gas giant in the outer system.
+Resonance illuminates the Seven Marbles, seven terrestrial worlds in relatively close orbits.
 It is a solitary late M-type main-sequence star near the lower stellar mass limit.
-Despite being around 7.6 billion years old, the star rotates quickly, completing one revolution in just 3.3 Terran days, but the star does not produce frequent nor particularly strong flares.
+Despite being around 7.6 billion years old, the star rotates quickly, completing one revolution in just 3.3 Terran days, but the star does not currently produce frequent nor particularly strong flares.
 Large starspots are common and can cause subtle temperature changes on the planets.

 Trappist-1b